Communist Workers Bloc of Andalusia

-Communist Workers Bloc of Andalusia (in Spanish: Bloque Obrero Comunista de Andalucía) is a political formation in the municipality of Jódar, Jaén province, Spain.
+The Communist Workers Bloc of Andalusia (in Spanish: Bloque Obrero Comunista de Andalucía) was a political formation in the municipality of Jódar, Jaén province, Spain.
 BOCA emerged from a split from the Communist Party of the Andalusian People (PCPA).

+History

+BOCA was registered as a political party on February 25, 1998.
+BOCA has participated in the 1999 and 2003 municipal elections in Jodar.
+In 1999 it got 435 votes (6.46%) and one seat in the municipal council.